 During that same period our organization was also instrumental in the development of the first two Columbus Day Parades in Bergen and Morris County.

 Our commitments and involvement in various charitable ventures also continued to increase as the years progressed.
 We have became Platinum supporters of the New Jersey Special Olympics with many of our members very actively involved in various fund raising activities for that cause, including but not limited to “Pasta Night” and assisting at the annual Special Olympic Games.
 We continue to run our annual Christmas Party for Big Brothers and Sisters which continues to grow in size and popularity every year, we’ve delivered toys to needy children unfortunate enough to be hospitalized over the holiday season, supported Deborah Hospital with our , as well as many other local charities.

-We are obviously very proud of our first 25 years and the many achievements and precedents we have accomplished during that time.
+In late 1998, early 1999 we entered the computer age.
+The World Wide Web was something new on the horizon and one of our charter members form the Port Authority Police, Sebastian D’Amato, launched the first version of the iapsnj.org web site.
+At the same time we started an email distribution list which helped us better communicate with our membership which now numbers in the 1000s .
+We are obviously very proud of our first 30 plus years and the many achievements and precedents we have accomplished during that time.
 It is rewarding to know that despite a new generation of young officers, significant cultural changes, technological advances and the changing political atmosphere over these many years we still remain intact as a strong and supportive law enforcement family of shared values, goals and beliefs whose commitment to our members and to our heritage has never waned.
 That will be our proud legacy.

 It should be interesting to see what the next 25 years will bring.